-God used Hosea's grievous relationship with his wife and the names of their three children to convey an important message to Israel, about their fractured relationship with God, which would result in their punishment and judgement, but would one day end with their restoration and redemption.
+God used Hosea's grievous relationship with his wife and the names of their three children to convey an important message to Israel about their fractured relationship with God, which would initially result in their punishment and judgement, but would one day end with their restoration and redemption.

 Every king from the northern kingdom of Israel did evil in the sight of the Lord and were engaged in even greater depths of idolatry than the southern kingdom of Judah.
-It was following the birth of Hosea's second child that judgement was passed on the northern kingdom, and they fell victim to the cruel Assyrians in the valley of Jezreel - and true to his daughter's name, God's showed 'no compassion' to the apostate kingdom of Israel.
+It was following the birth of Hosea's second child, that judgement was passed on the northern kingdom and they fell victim to the cruel Assyrians in the valley of Jezreel - and true to Hosea's daughter's name, God's showed 'no compassion' to the apostate kingdom of Israel.

-The message of Hosea started out with the terrible situation of Hosea, Gomer, Lo-Ammi and his siblings... illustrating the consequences of Israel's prolonged idolatry... who were told - "you are not My people and I am not your God."
-But his sad story ends with a message of hope and restoration... and by God's grace Israel will be brought to repentance and restored into fellowship with God, in the coming time of great tribulation (the Time of Jacob's Trouble) - but first the Body of Christ will be united with her Saviour at the rapture of the Church.
+The message of Hosea started out with the terrible situation of Hosea, Gomer, Lo-Ammi, and his siblings, illustrating the consequences of Israel's prolonged idolatry who were told, "you are not My people and I am not your God."
+But his sad story ends with a message of hope and restoration... and by God's grace, Israel will be brought to repentance and restored into fellowship with God in the coming time of Great Tribulation (the time of Jacob's Trouble).